jefreybulla/rails-auth-bcrypt/README.md

 # README

 This demo shows how to
-- set up a basic authentication strategy using the bcrypt gem.
+- Set up a basic authentication strategy using the bcrypt gem.
+- Share session cokies with another app that lives in a subdomain of this app
-- use One Time Pad to encrypt a message
+- Extra: Use One Time Pad to encrypt a message

+## Companion app
+Use in conjuction with this [React app](https://github.com/jefreybulla/node-react) to share the Rails session cookies.

 ## Requirements